linrongbin16/qmk-for-weekin-cygnus/README.md

 ## Layers

-The keymap is based on the standard **QWERTY** layout (which I am used to), working for macOS.
+The keymap is based on the standard **QWERTY** layout and [home-row-mods](https://precondition.github.io/home-row-mods), working for macOS.
 Three layers are been created:

 - L0: Alphabet keys (`a`-`z`) and some keys around them (`ctrl`, `cmd`, `enter`, etc).
 - L1: Symbol (`-`, `=`, `,`, `"`, etc), number (`1`-`9`) and navigation (`Up`, `Down`, `Left`, `Right`) keys around the alpha keys.